The Golden Circle’s three questions to find your purpose

 These questions can be solved by answering three simple questions: why, how and what.

 These why, how and what, are the three pillars of Simon Sinek’s innovative Golden Circle concept that business leaders around the world are adopting.

 The Structure of the Golden Circle

 The middle circle focuses on the process of HOW you do things.
-The outer circle asks for the result of the two other questions and asks WHAT you are doing.
+The outer circle is the easiest: WHAT you are doing.

 Many companies know what they are selling, without really knowing the why.
 The importance of knowing this cannot be understated.
 Your employees and customers can see what you produce.
 They can calculate its monetary value and usefulness.
 What these calculations do not do is drive behavior.